Microsoft/azure-docs.cs-cz/articles/machine-learning/team-data-science-process/spark-advanced-data-exploration-modeling.md

 <!-- -->

-**Trénování modelu logistické regrese pomocí CV a hyperparameter sweeping**
+**Školení modelu logistické regrese s využitím CV a úklidu parametrů**

     # LOGISTIC REGRESSION CLASSIFICATION WITH CV AND HYPERPARAMETER SWEEPING